-A shock oil’s number-one task is to deliver consistency.
+A fork oil’s number-one task is to deliver consistency.
 Consistent dampening despite temperature changes.
-Consistent rebound despite different terrain.
+Consistent rebounds despite different terrain.
 Consistent performance so you can ride or drive confidently.

 What fluid would provide the best shock consistency?

 Yes, water.
 But you don’t want to use it in your shocks for reasons you can probably guess, but we’ll get to that in a bit.

 The shocks on your dirt bike, race car, ATV or other vehicle absorb abnormalities in the terrain and help stabilize the ride.
 They also absorb impact when landing a jump, taking some of the beating off the vehicle and your body.
 And they “load up” with energy when approaching a jump, helping you fly over whatever’s in your way.

 The shock uses fluid to control dampening and rebound.

 Say you’re riding your dirt bike and land a jump.
 The force depresses a piston inside the shock that pushes fork oil through calibrated valves.
 The fluid’s rate of flow through the valves influences the amount of dampening and rebound.